 Where to spend the night in St. George?

-We stayed at the St. George Inn & Suites for two nights, which received good reviews on TripAdvisor and was an affordable option.
+We stayed at the Hampton Inn & Suites St. George (SunRiver) which was an affordable option.

 There is also a campground available at Snow Canyon State Park as well, if you prefer to spend the night camping.